Benefits of I-Corps

 • EXPAND your network with introductions to potential mentors, customers and investors

-• IDENTIFY commercial potential for your start-up
+• INCREASE your commercial potential for your innovation

 • SAVE money and time by accelerating your understanding of your product and its market